How does Applied Materials, lord of semiconductor equipment, make money?

 Customers

 Almost all semiconductor manufacturers in the world are customers of Applied Materials.
-For a long time, Intel (US stock code: INTL) has been the second largest customer, accounting for approximately 12% of Applied Materials’ total sales.
-TSMC (US stock code: TSM) has been the largest.
+For a long time, Intel (ticker: INTL) has been the second largest customer, accounting for approximately 12% of Applied Materials’ total sales.
+TSMC (ticker: TSM) has been the largest.
 Large customers account for up to 14% of sales.

 Geo